 Frizzy hair can ruin anyone’s day, especially if you have curly hair.
-It’s the worst feeling when you catch sight of your poofy hair at lunchtime, because you know your curls looked great when you left your home.
+It’s the worst feeling when you catch sight of your poofy hair at lunchtime after your curls looked great when you left your home.
 What happened?
-There are many factors, but if you live in a humid city, it’s quite a challenge to keep frizz at bay.
+There are many factors, but if you live in a humid city, like I do, it’s quite a challenge to keep frizz at bay.
 If you have thin, color-treated or porous hair, you’ll notice humidity’s effects even more.
 It doesn’t even matter whether you tried to straighten your hair with a blow dry or defined your curls with a curling iron.
 Chances are that if you don’t learn a few tricks, your hair can look quite frizzy after being exposed to the elements.

-10 Tips To Avoid Frizzy Hair When You Have Curls
+10 Tips To Avoid Frizzy Hair When You Have Curly Hair

 - Pretreat your hair.
-Apply oil or a detangling serum before you wash your hair.
-Frizz Ease has an anti-frizztreatment that prevents poofiness for up to 10 days.
+Apply a few drops of argan oil or detangling serum before you wash your hair.
+Then detangle it.

 - Use a soft towel that doesn’t damage or lift the hair’s cuticle.
 I love the Aquis towel, made specifically to absorb more water from wet hair, so it helps your hair dry faster.
 I have also used a soft cotton t-shirt to plop my hair, and it helped me get more defined curls.